Mike McConnell (radio personality): WLW

 After a short time with WSHE in Miami, McConnell returned to Cincinnati, where he filled in for Randy Michaels' mid-day talk show on 700 WLW, before Michaels handed the talk show off to McConnell so Michaels could take on a larger role in management.

 On WLW, McConnell previously hosted two programs.
 His weekday show aired Monday through Friday from 10 a.m. to 2 p.m.
 (ET) on WLW in Cincinnati and formerly nationwide on XM Satellite Radio (discontinued by Clear Channel in March 2009).
 In the late '90s, McConnell's show began airing at 9 a.m., taking one hour from WLW radio morning personality Jim Scott's previously five-hour time slot.
 Bill Cunningham, the longtime evening personality at the station, switched to afternoons around this same time period, hosting from noon to 3 p.m. and in direct market competition with Rush Limbaugh whose syndicated program aired on another station in Cincinnati, WKRC.
 "Midday with Mike", as it was now called, formerly known as The Mike McConnell Show, aired from 9 a.m. to noon on WLW and it was picked up for national syndication by Premiere Radio Networks in July 2006 (replacing the then retiring Phil Hendrie, who returned to radio in 2007), and at its peak, aired on roughly 20 stations across America, including WIBC in Indianapolis, WGST in Atlanta and WSYR in Syracuse.
 However, the show failed to acquire a nationwide audience, and a dwindling affiliate count resulted in Premiere quietly canceling the show's syndicated run in February, 2008.

 McConnell's Saturday show, The Weekend with Mike McConnell, was heard Saturdays from noon to 3 p.m.
 (ET) on over 100 stations.
 The Weekend was developed in 1998 to feature rotating guest hosts.
 McConnell took over the show permanently in 2004.

 WGN

 It was announced on June 7, 2010, that McConnell was no longer working at WLW-AM and was leaving Cincinnati to become a host for WGN in Chicago.
 His show originally ran from 8:30 a.m.
 (CT) to 12:30 p.m.
 As of December 12, 2011, it was changed to 9 a.m. to noon.
-In August 2013, McConnell was no longer on the air after a regime change at Tribune Broadcasting.
+In August 2013, McConnell was no longer on the air after a management change at Tribune Broadcasting.
 His show was available via podcast only until October, when it ended and he reportedly reached a buyout settlement on the remaining two years of his contract.